rnaguru/pooptweets/README.md

-### An application to gather Ottawa wastewater data from PHESD github repo, assemble plots, and tweet the plots @rnaguru whenever there is a new commit.
+no### An application to gather Ottawa wastewater data from PHESD github repo, assemble plots, and tweet the plots @rnaguru whenever there is a new commit.

 **Overview of Pipeline:**